AEP-0132 Linter Rules

 List methods: Resource reference

-than the resource being listed with the google.api.resource_reference
+than the resource being listed with the (aep.api.field_info).resource_reference on

 Details